tldr-pages/tldr/pages/common/vboxmanage-import.md

 `VBoxManage import {{path/to/file.ovf}} --dry-run`

-- Set the guest OS type for the imported VM:
+- Set the guest OS type (one of `VBoxManage list ostypes`) for the imported VM:

 `VBoxManage import {{path/to/file.ovf}} --ostype={{OStype_VBoxManage_list_ostypes}}`